By FTLapps

 What is ColorAssist Lite?

-Users hire this app to bridge the gap between physical color observation and digital design data, saving time on manual color matching.
+Users hire this app to bridge the gap between physical color perception and digital color codes, serving both accessibility needs for color-blind users and professional design workflows.

 Current Momentum